Each year we award two prizes for extended pieces of writing on contemporary, modern or historical sculpture.

 - Publication of dissertation abstracts on the Henry Moore Institute website

-This Prize is for a dissertation, submitted within the past academic year at a UK university.
+This prize is for a dissertation, submitted within the past academic year at a UK university.
 It is open to BA and MA students of all disciplines.

 Dissertations should not have previously been published or be in publication.